Montecito Apartments: Early years

-Home for Ronald Reagan and other actors
+Tenants

 The Montecito was home to several future movie stars, especially New York based actors while working in Hollywood.
 It was Ronald Reagan’s first residence when he moved to Hollywood; Reagan lived at the Montecito from June 1937 to late 1938.
 Reagan was said to have been roommates at the Montecito with Mickey Rooney.
 Other celebrities who have lived at the Montecito include James Cagney, George C. Scott, Montgomery Clift, Geraldine Page, Don Johnson, Sal Mineo, and Ben Vereen.
 The Montecito was the subject of a two-part TV Guide profile written by Richard Gehman.
 It referenced many of its familiar character actor residents including Maurice Gosfield.

 Renovation and conversion to senior housing

 In 1970, rents ranged from $180 to $400 for furnished apartments.

 In 1984, the owners obtained grants and loans from the Los Angeles Community Redevelopment Agency (“CRA”) and HUD to rehabilitate the building and convert it into 180 apartments for low income senior citizens.
 In 1988, the Los Angeles Conservancy presented an award to the Montecito for the redevelopment project.

 In 1995, the owners defaulted on loans, and Bank of America foreclosed on the building.
 The foreclosure triggered CRA losses that amount to $8.2 million.